envmirzac/OpenSourceLLM_StandaloneModule/README.md

 ### Steps
 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project.
+3. In main.py, change the "model" parameter to the name of the LLM you use (by default, it is set to tinyllama)
-3. Run the following command to build and start the containers:
+4. Run the following command to build and start the containers:
 ```bash
 docker-compose up --build
 ```